request an appointment online.

 Vaginal cancer is classified by the type of cell where it begins.

-Squamous cell carcinoma: Most vaginal cancers are squamous cell cancers, which start in the vagina lining.
+Squamous cell carcinoma: Most vaginal cancers are squamous cell carcinomas, which start in the vagina lining.
 These cancers develop slowly, sometimes over many years.
-Often they begin as vaginal intraepithelial neoplasia (VAIN), which is a precancerous condition.
-VAIN is found most often in women who have had hysterectomies (removal of the uterus), cervical cancer or cervical precancer.
+Often, they begin as vaginal intraepithelial neoplasia (VAIN), which is a precancerous condition.
+VAIN is found most often in women who have had a hysterectomy (removal of the uterus), cervical cancer or cervical pre-cancer.

-Melanoma: This type of vaginal cancer starts in the cells that give the skin color.
+Melanoma: This type of vaginal cancer is rare and starts in the cells that give skin color.

 Sometimes cancer that begins in other parts of the body spreads (metastasizes) to the vagina.
-When this happens, the cancer is named for the part of the body where it started.
+When this happens, the cancer is named after the body part where it started.
 Cancer of the cervix and vagina is called cervical cancer.
 Cancer of the vulva and vagina is called vulvar cancer.

 Anything that increases your chance of getting vaginal cancer is a risk factor.
 These include:

-- DES (diethylstilbestrol): This drug was given between 1940 and 1971 to some pregnant women to help them not have a miscarriage (lose the baby).
+- DES (diethylstilbestrol): This drug was given between 1940 and 1971 to some pregnant women to help prevent miscarriage.

 - Vaginal adenosis: In some women, especially those whose mothers took DES, the cells in the vagina change from squamous cells to endometrium (or glandular) cells.